RiRe/NUXOA-Docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-id | - | **Required** The ID of the product
+id | - | **Required** The ID of the contract (Originally returned by `/dedicated/order` endpoint)

 ### Return codes

-This are the additional return codes for this action.
+These are the additional return codes for this action.
 The global return codes applies.

 Return Code | Meaning
 ---------- | -------
-803 | No account specified
+803 | No contract ID specified
-804 | Invalid account specified
+804 | Invalid contract ID specified

 ## Set Note/Description